 Look for Halloween related quotes as the starting point for a conversation (Step 4) between two characters in a play.
 For example: ‘The only thing we have to fear is fear itself…and spiders.’

 The poem in the following video is a beautiful example of Show Don’t Tell (Step 5): www.youtube.com/watch?v=cW3pQO-BIZM.
 Get students to create their own Show, Don’t Tell poetry and illustrations.

 There are also plenty of jokes with great punchlines that can be used to demonstrate Step 7: Ending with Impact.
 Read ‘The True Australian Ghost Story’ to the class: www.guy-sports.com/humor/jokes/jokes_ghost_car.htm#True_Australian_Ghost_Story.
 Get students to find and share other examples of similar jokes.

 In each instance, remember to allow students to brainstorm ideas first (Step 1), preferably in small groups, and Ban any Boring bits (Step 6).

 Get into the spirit of Halloween this October and enjoy some frighteningly creative writing in your classroom.

-To find out more about using the Seven Steps with different text types sign up for one of our One-Day Workshops for Teachers: www.sevenstepswriting.com/writing-workshop.
+To find out more about using the Seven Steps with different text types sign up for Workshop One: Seven Steps to Transform Writing.